WireBootstrap

 });

 The data source constructor takes two parameters.
 The first is the service provider key.
-This tells the data source which service provider to use with the data service.
+This tells the data source which to use with the data service.

 The second parameter is the configuration for the data source.
 This configuration has two parts.
 The root properties are attributes of the data source object.
 These settings are independent of any service provider.
 One of the root parameters on the data source is the Provider attribute.
 This attribute is the root of the configuration for the service provider.
 Any configuration in this object will be specific to the service provider.

-In the example above, the Csv configuration object is only valid for the local service provider specified in the first parameter local.
+In the example above, the Csv configuration object is only valid for the specified in the first parameter local.

 Data Models